DecisionsDev/odm-container-samples/decisioncenter/README.md

 ## Available Samples

+### Authoring extensions for Decision Center

+These samples demonstrate how to customize Decision Center editing features.

 1. **[Custom Value Editor](./businessvalueeditor/README.md)**
    Demonstrates how to integrate a custom value editor into the IntelliRule editor in the Decision Center Business Console.
    Key features: